pelican-eggs/eggs/game_eggs/cubeengine/assaultcube/README.md

 ### Notes

 <!--Notes about the server ports.-->
-25510 is the default port, but any port can be used.
+28763 & 28764 is the default ports, but any port can be used.